msiladi/pfsrsdk/README.md

 #### `pkgdown`

-From a built and installed package, we also can generate a static HTML documentation site, using the
+We also can generate a static HTML documentation site, using the [`pkgdown` package](https://github.com/r-lib/pkgdown).
-[`pkgdown` package](https://github.com/r-lib/pkgdown).
 This package builds the HTML, CSS, and JS files from the various package documentation sources: `man/`, `vignettes/`, `DESCRIPTION`, `README.md`, and `NEWS.md`.
 The site is created by